 You must be wondering right about now just what is involved in choosing the right song for your particular voice.
 I'm going to share with you some excellent but easy tips for how to go about this:

 Easy Does It.
 Make sure your song is simple to sing in every way.
 The easier the song, the better you will sound.
 Always avoid forcing your tone to avoid damaging the vocal cords.
 Also, the more uncomplicated the song, the more freedom the singer has to style the song, putting his own spin on it.
-There are some fantastic simple-to-sing songs available.
+There are some fantastic simple-to-sing songs available out there.
 I've listed a few below for you.

 The right key.
 If the song you choose is too high or too low and you end up straining your voice to reach the notes - your material is in the wrong key.
 It's not for you my friend.
 Be aware that you can damage your singing voice this way.
 Think of a size 12 person trying to squeeze into a size 8 dress or pair of jeans.
 Seams may rip, muffin tops appear, buttons pop all because the apparel doesn't fit.
 So it is with singing in the wrong key.

 Like the song you choose.
 You'll sing better and sound better if you really like the song in the first place.
 Just make sure to keep it simple and in your range.
-Believe the lyrics and feel comfortable with the melody.
+Believe the lyrics you sing spreading just enough emotion to engage the audience.

 High-lite your strengths.
 Look for songs that will bring attention to your singing strengths.
 If you pride yourself on good breath control and you can hold a note for a long time then find a song that will allow you to "show off" during your performance.
 Perhaps you have an impressive range.
 This is a strength to be used to decorate a note or two.